jags14385/Type-on-Strap/_posts/2019-03-16-pay-valuation.md

 - Discussing your salary with people whom you really trust in the same sphere of work really helps, to know where you are.This is not always easy and you may get burnt sometimes.
 For me , it was a really eye opening experience, mostly positive.
 - Market / Industry standards are more often than not misleading, and do not always help you in the negotiation. if you are getting paid below the "market/industry standards" you are severely underpaid, because I believe the standards in Software industry are skewed towards the lower end.

 If you stay at a place where you are learning a lot and sacrificing pay , you need to timebox it.
 You cannot go like that for more than 12 to 15 months, because one never stops learning and your work will always keep improving.
+Always keep gathering data , evaluate , make changes accordingly and repeat.

 Hope this helps :) .
 Cheers.